linroger/FinanceCompendium/IX. Risk Management/Risk Management and Financial Institutions/Part 3 Market Risk/Chapter 14 Interest Rate Risk.md

 # 14.3.1 Calculating VaR and ES

 To illustrate how a principal components analysis can be used to calculate VaR and ES, consider a portfolio with the exposures to interest rate moves shown in Table 14.5.
-A one-basis-point change in the 2-year rate causes the portfolio value to increase by  $10 million; a one-basis-point change in the 3-year rate causes it to increase by$ 4 million, and so on.
+A one-basis-point change in the 2-year rate causes the portfolio value to increase by  \$10 million; a one-basis-point change in the 3-year rate causes it to increase by\$ 4 million, and so on.
 Suppose the first two factors are used to model rate moves.
 (As mentioned above, this captures 95.6\% of the variance in rate moves.)
 Using the data in Table 14.2, the exposure to the first factor (measured in millions of dollars per factor score basis point) is

 $$
 1 0 \times 0.
 2 1 0 + 4 \times 0.
 2 8 6 - 8 \times 0.
 3 8 6 - 7 \times 0.
 4 3 0 + 2 \times 0.
 4 2 8 = - 1.
 9 9